openforis/sepal_ui/docs/source/tutorials/send-to-heroku.rst

 Create
 ******

 To start this tutorial let's create an application that doesn't require GEE and runs only on Python tools.
-For the example, we'll use the default template that onl include a GADM baed Aoi selector.
-The full process is described here: `<./tutorials/create-module.html>`__
+For the example, we'll use the default template that only include a GADM baed Aoi selector.
+The full process is described in the `Create my first module <./create-module.html>`__ section.

 .. code-block:: console

     module_factory

-using as parameters:
+Using as parameters:

 -   A module name
 -   An empty github url